hdShang/arxiv-daily/docs/cs-AI/2025-06-06/papers/250605743v1-when-better-features-mean-greater-risks-the-performance-privacy-trad.md

 ---
 layout: default
-title: When Better Features Mean Greater Risks: The Performance-Privacy Trade-Off in Contrastive Learning
+title: "When Better Features Mean Greater Risks: The Performance-Privacy Trade-Off in Contrastive Learning"
 ---

 # When Better Features Mean Greater Risks: The Performance-Privacy Trade-Off in Contrastive Learning